Toward Generative Quantum Utility via Correlation-Complexity Map

-A central obstacle, however, is trainability at scale.
-Recent work proposed a scalable workflow, ``train on classical, deploy on quantum'', that leverages structural properties of IQP models to perform optimization on classical hardware while reserving quantum hardware for the sampling stage \citep{recio2025train}.
-Concretely, one can compute training objectives using classically tractable quantities (e.g., expectation values of commuting observables) and thereby avoid the prohibitive cost and instability of hardware-in-the-loop training, while still preserving the prospect of classical hardness in the sampling phase when circuits and data scale up.
-In addition, a local inversion approach with sewing technique is also proposed to address the training scalability problem, while the constraint on the lightcone structure of the circuit may apply \citep{huang2025generative}.
-Despite the progress, two open directions remain particularly pressing for useful generative quantum advantage: (i) moving beyond purely bitstring-native datasets toward regimes that naturally support floating-point and integer-valued data, and (ii) sharpening the search for practical data distributions whose structure matches the inductive biases of classically hard quantum models.
-These issues shift the emphasis from proving worst-case hardness to diagnosing when a given real-world dataset is structurally compatible with an IQP-type generator, and doing so in a way that can guide dataset selection and model design, {before investing a ton of research resources \citep{huang2021power}.} The search for \emph{problem instances} where quantum algorithms can provide advantage was recently studied and formalized in~\cite{buhrman2025formal}.
+Despite this progress, two open directions remain particularly pressing for useful generative quantum advantage: (i) moving beyond purely bitstring-native datasets toward regimes that naturally support floating-point and integer-valued data, and (ii) improving the search for practical data distributions whose structure matches the inductive biases of classically hard quantum models.
+These issues shift the emphasis from proving worst-case hardness to diagnosing when a given real-world dataset is structurally compatible with an IQP-type generative model, and doing so in a way that can guide dataset selection and model design, {before investing significant research resources \citep{huang2021power}.} The search for \emph{problem instances} where quantum algorithms can provide advantage was recently studied and formalized in~\cite{buhrman2025formal}.